A qualitative description of the horoboundary of the Teichm\"uller metric: Horofunction compactification of proper, uniquely geodesic, straight metric spaces.

 Let $f,g\in \hbc{X}$ be such that $\bigfibermap(f)=\bigfibermap(g)$.
 If there is some $b\in X$ such that $\pi_b\circ \bigfibermap(f)\in X$ then $f=h(\pi_b\circ \bigfibermap(f))=g$.
 Assume then $\pi_b\circ \bigfibermap(f)\in\vbd{X}_b$ for all $b\in X$.
 By Proposition \ref{pr:firstderivativehorofunction} they have the same directional derivatives at every point.
 Let $\alpha$ be a geodesic from a fixed basepoint $b$ to any other point.
 We have $(f\circ \alpha)'=(g\circ\alpha)'$, so $f-g$ is constant along $\alpha$, and hence everywhere, since any point can be connected to $b$ by a geodesic.
 Hence, $f$ and $g$ are the same horofunctions. \end{proof}

-By the previous observation about the convergence in $\Vbc{X}$, this characterization gives us the following equivalence for the convergence to points in the horoboundary. \begin{corollary} Let $X$ be a proper, uniquely geodesic, straight metric space, $C^1$ along geodesics and with constant distance variation.
+By the definition of the convergence in the product topology, this characterization gives us the following equivalence for the convergence to points in the horoboundary. \begin{corollary} Let $X$ be a proper, uniquely geodesic, straight metric space, $C^1$ along geodesics and with constant distance variation.
 A sequence $(x_n)\subset X$ converges in the horofunction compactification if and only if the sequence converges in all the visual compactifications. \end{corollary} Restricting the result to the Teichmüller metric we get \cref{co:convergingtohoriffconvergingeveryvisintro} announced in the introduction.